-As of December 31, 2016, the amount expected to be reclassified from accumulated other comprehensive income into loss within the next twelve months is \$436 thousand.
+As of December 31, 2017, the amount expected to be reclassified from accumulated other comprehensive income into income within the next twelve months is \$5,299 thousand.

-The Company set aside \$2,500 thousand and \$6,000 thousand of cash deposits to the counterparty, Nomura Financial Investment (Korea) Co., Ltd. ("NFIK") as required for the zero cost collar contracts outstanding as of December 31, 2016 and 2015, respectively.
+The Company set aside \$7,600 thousand and \$2,500 thousand of cash deposits to the counterparty, Nomura Financial Investment (Korea) Co., Ltd. ("NFIK") as required for the zero cost collar and forward contracts outstanding as of December 31, 2017 and 2016, respectively.
 These cash deposits are recorded as hedge collateral on the consolidated balance sheets.

-The Company is required to deposit additional cash collateral with NFIK for any exposure in excess of \$500 thousand, and \$650 thousand was required as of December 31, 2016 and recorded as hedge collateral on the consolidated balance sheets.
-There was no such cash collateral required as of December 31, 2015.
-These outstanding zero cost collar contracts are subject to termination if the sum of qualified and unrestricted cash and cash equivalents held by the Company is less than \$30,000 thousand on the last day of a fiscal quarter.
+The Company is required to deposit additional cash collateral with NFIK for any exposure in excess of \$500 thousand, and no such cash collateral was required as of December 31, 2017.
+As of December 31, 2016, \$650 thousand of additional cash collateral was required and recorded as hedge collateral on the consolidated balance sheets.
+These outstanding zero cost collar and forward contracts are subject to termination if the sum of qualified and unrestricted cash and cash equivalents held by the Company is less than \$30,000 thousand on the last day of a fiscal quarter.